mehtajaghvi/usb-development-board/doc/getting_started.rst

 * What is hex file ?

  A hex file is a way to store data, in this case compiled code for an avr microcontroller.
 It is a common file format and something being a hex file does not mean it can be uploaded on the chip.
-When you use the Arduino IDE to upload a file to the Digispark your code is compiled into a hex file and then uploaded using the command line tool which is built  into Arduino.
+When you use the Arduino IDE to upload a file to the board your code is compiled into a hex file and then uploaded using the command line tool which is built  into Arduino.

 * Whats is cdc232.hex ?

- cdc232 is a version of `this <http://www.recursion.jp/avrcdc/cdc-232.html>`_  project  that runs on the Digispark, Bluebie, the maker of micronucleus included this in the micronucleus repository for people who might want it - basically it makes a Digispark into a cheap USB to serial converter.It's just like any other sketch or hex file and will be overwritten if you upload any other sketch say Blink.hex.
+ cdc232 is a version of `this <http://www.recursion.jp/avrcdc/cdc-232.html>`_  project, Bluebie, the maker of micronucleus included this in the micronucleus repository for people who might want it - basically it makes a anuduino into a cheap USB to serial converter.It's just like any other sketch or hex file and will be overwritten if you upload any other sketch say Blink.hex.

-* If you upload sketches with DigiUSB libraries it detects as USB-HID device
+* If you upload sketches with DigiUSB libraries it detects as USB-HID(Human Interface Device)?

- It's ok if the digispark doesn't detect as ttyACM device ,if a device detects as tty device it means it is a USB-serial device.But Digispark in not a USB-serial device ,it does not provide USB-serial interface.
-So when you plug your digispark ,the serial port tab of digispark integrated arduino IDE will be greyed out .What is it then?
+ It's ok if the anuduino doesn't detect as ttyACM device ,if a device detects as tty device it means it is a USB-serial device.But anuduino in not a USB-serial device ,it does not provide USB-serial interface.
+So when you plug your anuduino ,the serial port tab of anuduino integrated arduino IDE will be greyed out.

  DigiUSB - Debugging and HID communication library
  On the computer side you can use the included command line tools in the DigiUSB Programs folder: